abhilasha-n-satish/Maven-Fuzzy-Factory-SQL-Project/Data for Board Meeting Presentation.md

 # Data for Board Meeting Presentation

 ## Introduction :
-Maven Fuzzy Factory is fictitious and forward-thinking online retailer that has embarked on its e-commerce Journey.
+Maven Fuzzy Factory is a fictitious and forward-thinking online retailer that has embarked on its e-commerce Journey.
 It is driven by a desire to bring novel and exciting products to the market, leveraging the power of e-commerce to reach a wide audience.

-Refer below for the situation.
+Refer to the situation below.

 ![Introduction Situation](images/Situation.png)